Description Usage Arguments Details Value Author(s) See Also Examples

 conjugate for the binomial.
 Nearly every text on Bayesian

-estimation shows that given values for x
+estimation shows that given values for x, n,

-, the posterior distribution of p
+a, and b, the posterior distribution of p

 is,